JetsonFRC/JetsonDemo/ProcessingAndDrawing/README.md

 When you run the program it opens a gstreamer pipeline with two parts, one that sends a raw image to your driver station laptop, and another that feeds the raw image into an OpenCV pipeline and sends back a modified version of the image.
-Additionally, results of vision processing are sent over NetworkTables so then can be viewed on the SmartDashboard and used within your robot code.
+Raw camera images are passed to the "calculate" method in vision.cpp, which performs an OpenCV pipeline and stores the results in a VisionResultsPackage struct.
+Data from this struct is logged locally and sent over the network in main.cpp.
+A modified image from the OpenCV pipeline (possibly drawn on, thresholded, etc) is sent over gstreamer to the driver station laptop after calculation.

 Note: The timestamp sent back may not be synchronized with the rio time if your carrier board does not have a battery powered clock.
 If you need to know